Suzanna-Linn/slua/docs/moving-lljson.md

 It takes standard JSON received from an external website and generates an SLua table.

-An example sending a request to a website that returns a JSON with a random quote:
+An example sending a request to a website that returns JSON data containing a random quote:
 <pre class="language-sluab"><code class="language-sluab">local url  = "https://zenquotes.io/api/random"

 LLEvents:on("touch_start", function(events)